apnelson1/blog/posts/2024-matroids.md

 for codomain.
 So `Matroid/Matroid/Map` ends up definining at least four ways to move matroids between types, all with the same nearly trivial mathematical content, differing only in whether (co)domains are types or subtypes.
 Whenever functions are involved, the embedded ground set will rear its ugly head in this kind of way.
+(Another example is the recent mathlib definition of a function `Matroid.closure : Set α -> Set α` which needs to be defined in a way that handles junk elements; there are two potential ways to do this, and both come with drawbacks).

 The first tradeoff certainly isn't ideal.
 Using automation to discharge trivial goals is easy enough (and will improve as things like `aesop` grow more powerful), but what is also annoying